The 15 Best Surf Spots in the United Kingdom

 Discover Surf Camps now

-When we think of great surfing destinations, most of us have Hawaii, Bali, Australia, or Portugal on our minds.
-A place where the sun is shining pretty much all the time, the weather is never too cold and the scenery is nothing short of amazing, right?
+When we think of great surfing destinations, most of us picture of a place where the sun is shining pretty much all the time, with palm-fringed beaches, nice weather, and warm water, right?

-The United Kingdom may not have the friendliest weather and warmest water, but it is home to hundreds of surf beaches and coastal scenery that are nothing short of amazing.
+The United Kingdom may not exactly tick these boxes, but it is home to hundreds of outstanding surf spots and coastal scenery that are nothing short of amazing.

 Autumn is the best time to surf in the UK, as the water temperatures are milder, the swell is remarkably consistent, and the crowds are thinner.
 However, you’ll find quality waves from September all the way through May.
 As long as you don’t mind the cold water, of course.

 On the other hand, summer receives mellow waves that are great for beginners.
 The beaches are indeed more crowded, but the overall vibes are amazing during this time of year.

 To help you in your search for great waves, here are the best surf spots in the United Kingdom:

 Fistral Beach in Newquay is the heart and soul of UK surfing.
 It hosts annual surfing competitions.
 Plus, the British Surfing Association, the Newquay Boardriders Club, and the Newquay Surf Life Saving Club are all based here, which should give you an idea of how much surfing goes on there.
 Not to mention that the famous Boardmasters Festival is held here each year.

 In Cornwall, Watergate Bay Beach is a superb beach for beginners.
 Although it can be quite crowded when the high tide approaches, it’s a beginner surf spot you shouldn’t miss!
 It picks up good swell from the Atlantic and it’s also a good kitesurfing destination.
 It’s also one of the best places to learn to surf in the UK, as the waves are mellow and there are plenty of surf schools around.